 Senior Golf Club Buying Guide

-Selecting the right golf clubs for seniors requires understanding how age-related changes in strength, flexibility, and swing speed affect your equipment needs.
-After testing these sets with dozens of senior golfers, I’ve identified the key factors that make the biggest difference in performance and enjoyment.
+When you’re 60+ and you’re selecting a new set of golf clubs, I think it is very important to understand how age-related changes in strength, flexibility, and swing speed affect your equipment needs.
+I tested multiple sets with dozens of senior golfers and I can tell the key factors that make the biggest difference in performance and enjoyment.

 Essential Features for Senior Golfers